 HOW TO GET TO THE TIGULLIO GULF

 The best way to visit Portofino is to take the train and get to Santa Margherita Ligure, a charming town with beautiful hotels, shops and restaurants.
-The train station is close to the town center and the sea, so it’s easy to go anywhere even without taking a taxi (unless you’ve got heavy luggage, obviously).
+The train station is close to the town center and the sea, so it’s easy to go anywhere even without taking a taxi.
+That’s unless you’ve got heavy luggage, obviously.
 The prices of the hotels and restaurants are higher than the average, and for this reason some people choose to stay in the near town of Rapallo.

 You can also get to Santa Margherita by car; there’s a large parking lot in front of the sea, next to the marina.
 In summer time and during the weekends, however, it’s really hard to find a space since this part of Liguria is always full of tourists.
 One of the first things to do in the Italian Riviera is to buy a slice of focaccia, the typical pizza bread with extra virgin olive oil, and try the vegetable and rice pies from Panificio Pinamonti.